Dana Records: History

 From its start, the label was about Polish music but focused on the polka genre.
 "The polka, to me, has a very powerful dance rhythm.
 It makes people feel happy, and I like to see people happy," Walter Dana said.
 Dana transformed the Eastern European polka by increasing the tempo, and adding trumpet and saxophone sections to the traditional instrumentation set.
 This was the label's way of appealing to both traditional ethnic audiences and broadening its appeal to new listeners.

 In 1948 the label had a huge success with Helen Polka, causing pick up from distributors, and giving the label financial stability to enter into the pop and Latin American markets.
 Fall of 1948, the label significantly expanded its catalog when it acquired Syrena Records' catalog from Wlodziemierz Falencki, who shipped large numbers of Syrena masters from Poland due to expectations of a war.

-All of the label's releases had been in the 78rpm format until 1949, when they issued their first LP record.
+All of the label's releases had been in the 78 rpm format until 1949, when they issued their first LP record.
 As major labels started losing interest in ethnic music, the label was still able to add several top bands to its roster.
 Walt Solek, previously signed to Columbia and Victor, made a huge hit with "Who Stole the Kishka?" which appealed to Polish-American audiences and the general public.

 1952 can be seen as the label's biggest year.
 A poll by Billboard ranked it third for income among all record labels, above labels such as Capitol and Decca.
 Then, Coral Records took up distributing the label in the Chicago area.
 Dana felt its brand was generally well-enough recognized that they dropped the Broadway imprint and began also using the Dana label for pop releases.